information

 11. 11.
 Any other information required by state law or local law or otherwise which is reasonably necessary to effectuate the purposes of this Chapter at the time the application is submitted.

-2. B. The application shall include the following statements:
+2. B. The application must include the following statements:

 1. 1.
 That the applicant is aware of all requirements for property tax exemption imposed by this Chapter;

 2. 2.
-That the applicant’s property qualified or, upon completion of the rehabilitation improvements and subsequent occupancy by low income, will qualify for exemption at the time of application approval or within 30 days of the March 1 application deadline;
+That the applicant’s property qualified or, upon completion of the rehabilitation improvements and subsequent occupancy by low-income occupants, will qualify for exemption at the time of application approval or within 30 days of the March 1 application deadline;

 3. 3.
-That the applicant acknowledges responsibility for compliance with the Code of the City of Portland regardless of whether the applicant obtains the exemption provided by this Chapter.
+That the applicant acknowledges responsibility for compliance with Portland City Code regardless of whether the applicant obtains the exemption provided by this Chapter.

 4. 4.
-The applicant shall furnish other information which is reasonably necessary to fulfill the objectives of this Chapter.
+The applicant must furnish other information which is reasonably necessary to fulfill the objectives of this Chapter.

-3. C. The applicant shall verify the information in the application, in accordance with Subsections 3.101.040 B. 1. through 3. above, by oath or affirmation.
+3. C. The applicant must verify the information in the application, in accordance with Subsections 3.101.040 B.1. through 3. above, by oath or affirmation.